Quick start

 - a list usage.

-files for Linux).
-Alternatively the project's directory may be opened in the command line and
+Linux).
+Alternatively, open the project's directory in the command line and run the scripts there.

-The result HTML page in this simple example doesn't contain nor link any style sheets and uses the browser's default styles.
+The result HTML page in this simple example neither contains nor links any style sheets and uses the browser's default styles.

 may be viewed here.